zoopyserg/caperoma/README.md

 # Switched back to the branch from which the work was started (for example, git checkout master).
 ```

-## Demo 4: A feature with Pivotal ID and your description:
+## Demo 4: A feature with Pivotal ID and your work description:
 ```bash
 caperoma feature --t "your second feature" -p 12345678
 # Same as before, but also: